-A robust crisis management and business continuity management programme is in place within essential business services for unforeseen events.
-Planning for business resilience includes the identification of key business processes via Business Impact Analysis as well as the documentation and maintenance of our Business Continuity Plan (BCP).
+A robust business continuity management programme is in place within essential banking services for unforeseen events or business disruptions.
+Planning for business resilience includes the identification of key business processes and resources via Business Impact Analysis and documented in the Business Continuity Plan (BCP).

 The Head Office's BCP aims to minimise the impact of business interruption stemming from severe loss scenarios, and provide a reasonable level of service until normal business operations are resumed.
-Within the crisis management structure, we have in place an incident management process.
-This covers the situation from the point it begins and the crisis is declared to when the relevant committees or teams are activated to manage the crisis.
+Within the crisis management structure, an incident management process is established which provides guidance on incident severity assessment, roles and responsibilities of process owners and escalation protocols for the effective management a crisis.